Sewer Lateral Repair and New Sewer Lateral Construction

 What do I do once I obtain a permit?

 INSTALLATION REQUIREMENTS FOR 4” LATERALS

-The requirements provided by the District's Ordinance 96 in the Tamalpais Community Services District and must be adhered to in the construction of new sewer laterals.
+The following are requirements provided by the District's Ordinance 96 in the Tamalpais Community Services District and must be adhered to in the construction of sewer laterals in this district.

 1. A permit must be obtained at the office of the Tamalpais Community Services District.